sourcegraph/sourcegraph-extension-docs/docs/development_environment.md

 ---
-description: How to setup your development environment for creating and publishing extensions.
+description: How to set up your development environment for creating and publishing Sourcegraph extensions.
 ---

 # Set up your Development environment